Seasick-Turtle/100-Days-of-Code/README.md

 * Completed functional registration so that documents get stored in users collection for MongoDB
 * Still having an error with 'path is required'
 * Pushed what I had to the main repo so others may also work on fixing the bug

+### Day 13:

+* Started a bit late on the survey FCC project
+* Fixed an error with the database not receiving data
+* Started to plan out how to implement search functionality with the Star Wars API project